ngryman/stores/README.md

 ### `FileStore`

 As you may already guess, it uses the filesystem as storage medium.
-It creates a [balanced directory structure] which ensures performances are always the best, even if your cache is growing fast.
+It creates a [balanced directory structure] which ensures performance is always the best, even if your cache is growing fast.

 Basically each cache entry is associated with a strong hash (`sha256`).
 This hash is used to create the path to the cache file.
 This path is composed of multiple subdirectories in order to ensure there is not more that 256 entries in each directory.